-ACAUTION Dirt or water in the system will cause severe damage to both the injection pump and the injection nozzles.
+A CAUTION Dirt or water in the system will cause severe damage to both the injection pump and the injection nozzles.
 It is extremely important that the fuel be kept clean and free of water.

 Refer to the Periodic Maintenance Schedule for the recommended filter change interval.
-However, if the engine shows signs of fuel starvation (reduced power or surging), change the fuel filter as follows:
+However, if the engine shows signs of fuel starvation (reduced power or surging), the fuel filter must be changed.
+This involves bleeding the fuel system of trapped air.